 Appointments are required for notarial services.
-The Australian Embassy in Stockholm performs notarial services between 15.00-16.00 on Tuesdays, Wednesdays and Thursdays.
-To make an appointment, please contact the Embassy on +46 8 613 2900.
+The Australian Embassy in Stockholm performs notarial services between 14.00-16.15 on Wednesdays.
+To make an appointment, please book via the links below or contact the Embassy on +46 8 613 2900.
 Please bring with you the relevant form(s).
 You should verify your identity by presenting a valid photo ID (passport, driver’s licence or photo ID-card).
 Fees may only be paid via Eftpos (debit card or credit card).
 The Embassy does not accept cash.
 Please see “Consular Fees” (below) for current fees and payment details.

 The following are some of the common notarial services that are provided by the Australian Embassy in Stockholm.
 Please note that fees apply for all notarial and legal services.

 1. Witnessing signatures